 What is Charcot foot?

 This is a specialized center that offers our patients excellence in care utilizing a multidisciplinary approach.
-We have partnered with our Temple colleagues to develop an array of services that range from Podiatry, Vascular, Limb Salvage, Endocrinology, Nutrition, and Psychiatry.
+We have partnered with our Temple University Health Systems (TUHS) colleagues to develop an array of services that range from Podiatry, Vascular, Limb Salvage, Endocrinology, Nutrition, and Psychiatry.
 We offer a fully functional clinic specializing in wound care, total contact casting, treatment of complicated soft tissue and bone infections, and finally surgical reconstruction for the recalcitrant and unstable lower extremity.
-Lastly, we offer all of our patients’ comprehensive education services on Nutrition, Diet and Exercise, Evaluation of the Diabetic Foot, Vascular Disease, Treatment and Prevention of Ulcerations, Endocrinology, Depression and Diabetes, and Prevention and Treatment of Infections.

-Temple Podiatrists Dr. Andrew Meyr, Dr. Kwasi Kwaadu, and Dr. Jennifer Van, have collaborated with Vascular Surgeon, Dr. Eric T. Choi, Director of Limb Salvage at Temple Hospital, Dr. Peter Axelrod, Infectious Disease, Dr. Elias S. Siraj, Endocrinology, and Dr. Roy Steinhouse, Psychiatry.
+Temple Podiatrists and reconstructive surgeons Dr. Kwasi Kwaadu, Dr. Andrew Meyr, and Dr. Jennifer Van, have collaborated with Vascular Surgeon, Dr. Eric T. Choi, Director of Limb Salvage at TUHS, Infectious Disease physicians Dr. Peter Axelrod and Dr. Rafik Samuel, Endocrinologist Dr. Elias S. Siraj, and Dr. Roy Steinhouse of the Psychiatry department.
 Studies support that a multidisciplinary approach reduces diabetic complications and decreases the incidence of hospital re-admissions.
 This collaboration will be used to help decrease the morbidity and mortality associated with diabetes, as well as decreasing the incidence of misdiagnoses or delay in diagnosis through physician education.

 To schedule appointments, please call:215-777-5808